 And finally, next to that there is a space for recording my YouTube videos.

-You may not have a studio, but you can assign spaces for certain types of work.
+You may not have a studio or garden office, but you can assign spaces for certain types of work.
 Most people have dedicated rooms for work, family, sleep, laundry, cooking etc. Many people section up their gardens for eating, resting, plants etc. It's the same idea; a place dedicated for some activity.

 By having a dedicated space for "this" work, you are priming yourself to do that work in that space.
 You tend to remove anything from the space that does not contribute to the activity, or could distract you.

-It's called environmental affordance, and it's all about hacking your environment to drive better habits.
+It's called environmental affordance, and it's about hacking your environment to drive better habits.

 "When I am here, I do this work".